darkblockgaming/ReplayCraft/src/ReplayCraft BP/scripts/cinematic/cinematic-changes.md

 ---

-✨ Overall, the new cinematic menu is cleaner, easier to use, and produces higher-quality results thanks to constant speed playback and better frame visualization.
+Overall, the new cinematic menu is cleaner, easier to use, and produces better results thanks to constant speed playback and better frame visualization.

 ---